nicebub/sclex/README.md

 	* etc...
 * I intend on creating a few other tools to complement sclex:
 	* a suite, or toolchain, for a complete compiler.
-	* a YACC/BISON minimal type of clone to create the next stage to my own compiler I am constructing.
+	* a YACC/BISON minimal type of clone to create the next stage to my own compiler - available [here](https://github.com/nicebub/scyak/).

 * Sclex Features
 	* To make this program a threaded app where the lexer will buffer at most a certain amount of tokens